SUNDAY BULLETIN

 CONGREGATIONAL PRAYERS

-THE LORD’S SUPPER
+CELEBRATING THE LORD’S SUPPER

 We invite to the Lord’s Table all who have been baptized, accept the Bible as God’s authoritative Word, and believe that the body and blood of the risen Christ are really present in the bread and wine; given for the forgiveness of our sins.
 If you prefer the individual cup, please extend one index finger as your hands are folded on the altar railing.
 This will alert the communion assistants of your preference.
 Also, if for some medical reason you are not able to consume alcohol, grape juice is available in the individual cups.
 The grape juice is “red” while the wine is “white”.

-THE INVITATION
+THE WORDS OF INVITATION

 P. The gifts of God for the people of God.